NASA-PDS/doi-service/README.md

 #### tables
 For reserved dois, `xlsx` and `csv` inputs are supported.

+#### osti format
+The osti format can be used as an input for release.

 ## Developers

 Get the code and work on a branch